 Sometimes we hold keep fit or campfire sing-along sessions.
 Check our news section to see what is on.

 Each year around February we advertise the opportunity to adopt-a- raised bed in the news section of this website.
 Residents express interest in growing fruit and vegetables at the Croft by filling out and sending off a form.
-In late March, 24 residents are allocated a raised bed to look after for a year.
+Raised beds beds are allocated for a year.
 The following year the opportunity is put out again and a new set of residents look after raised beds at the Croft.
 Over the years, the number of residents with growing skills on the Southside of Glasgow has increased.

 “The best part of the Croft experience for me was meeting others who wanted to learn to grow vegetables.”